 It is also a useful way to keep tabs on your industry.
 By monitoring the web for terms that are theme-specific, you can discover new competitors, potential clients, and keep up to date with everything happening in your field.

 While it’s great to know what is being said about you, it’s also important to know who is saying something similar to you as well.
-Google trends can help you find media outlets that are utilizing specific terms that are related to your thought leadership, therefore giving you the opportunity to make connections and perhaps get published.
+Google trends can help you find media outlets that mention your company or that are utilizing specific terms that are related to your thought leadership, therefore giving you the opportunity to make connections and perhaps get published.

 Google alerts is a great resource that allows you to track specific keywords.
 Google trends can help you find media outlets that are utilizing specific terms that are related to your thought leadership.